dart-lang/site-www/src/content/effective-dart/design.md

 ### DO type annotate variables without initializers

-{% include 'linter-rule-mention.md', rules:'prefer_typing_uninitialized_variables' %}
+{% render 'linter-rule-mention.md', rules:'prefer_typing_uninitialized_variables' %}

 The type of a variable—top-level, local, static field, or instance field—can often be inferred from its initializer.
 However, if there is no